Vegan Blueberry Cobbler

 • Place blueberries in a baking dish and sprinkle on the sugar, lemon zest, and lemon juice.
 Mix with a spoon and allow to sit as you prepare the dough.

-• To make your dough: In a medium mixing bowl, add the flour, baking powder, salt and 2 tablespoons of sugar and whisk until throughly mixed.
+• To make your dough: In a medium mixing bowl, add the flour, baking powder, salt and 2 tablespoons of sugar and whisk until thoroughly mixed.
 Cut in the butter.
-Do do this, cut the butter into small chunks using a sharp knife, taking care not to melt the butter.
+To do this, cut the butter into small chunks using a sharp knife, taking care not to melt the butter.
 Add the chopped butter to the flour mixture, and working quickly with dry hands, massage the butter and flour mixture together until incorporated and only small chunks of butter remain.
 Finally, add the plant-based milk and mix with a spoon to form a thick dough.

 • Using the spoon, add dollops of the dough on top of the blueberry mixture in the baking dish, leaving some spots exposed.
 This doesn't have to look neat and even—cobblers should have a rustic look!